ZaikinaEvgeniya-2/ZaikinaEvgeniya-2/README.md

 <br/>

 My path to becoming a software developer has taken me through various concepts, technologies, and programming languages. <br/>
-And I have found my passion in JS, React, TS, and Node.JS.
+And I have found my passion in JS, TS, React.
 <br/>
 <br/>